nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Delete particular contact : `delete`

-Deletes an existing client from the address book using any specified attribute to identify the client.
+Deletes an existing client from the address book using their either client id or email address identify the client.
+Both attributes can be given together.

-Format: `delete <attribute>/{value}`
+Format: `delete <client id>/{client’s id} <email>/{email}`

 * Attributes would be limited to client id, email or both.